 To be considered in an assessment, the criteria for a scope must:

 - It must have a legal entity name or operate under the direct parent legal entity name.
 The legal entity name (LEN) is the name under which a company is legally registered and operates in the country of operation.

 - There must be a relevant level of scope of assessment in terms of sustainability risks, and this depends on the company’s activity.

 EcoVadis recommends assessing the most relevant scope to the relationship between your company and your trading partners.
-This allows for a more targeted sustainability risk management and performance evaluation as many sustainability impacts (Environmental, Labor & Human Rights) are tied operationally to specific sites or a group of sites within a country or region.
+This allows for a more targeted sustainability risk management and performance evaluation as many sustainability impacts (Environment, Labor & Human Rights) are tied operationally to specific sites or a group of sites within a country or region.

 For example, A site-level assessment will be the most fitting if your trading partner is directly responsible for purchasing products from a particular site.